UNDERSTANDING THE PROBLEM

 HOMELESSNESS CAN HAPPEN TO ANYONE

-There are over 4,500 people homeless in Chatham County annually.
-Many of them find shelter each night, but more than 500 people are chronically homeless, moving in and out shelters over the course of a year.
-With the changing face of homelessness, almost half of the homeless population are women and children.
+There are over 1,000 people homeless in Chatham County annually.
+Many of them find shelter each night, but more than 150 people are chronically homeless, moving in and out shelters over the course of a year.
+With the changing face of homelessness, over a third of the homeless population are women and children.

 Union Mission works to prevent and end homelessness one person at a time by providing a pathway to self-sufficiency and independent living.
 By going beyond shelter and utilizing supportive services such as employment training and mental health counseling, Union Mission works to address the root causes of homelessness in the greater Savannah area.
 Our four program areas are designed to meet the needs of different at-risk populations.
 Learn more about the work we do to rebuild lives.

 YOUR HELP CHANGES LIVES

 With your generous support, Union Mission is able to reach out those struggling to rebuild their lives and offer them the tools they need to leave homelessness behind.
 Please help provide a light of hope to a person in need today.